 External 5Vdc 2A battery charger with female A-type USB connector + connection to the device with the same serial communication cable supplied.
-Battery charger:

-5 hours to charge from 0% to 90% (6 hours for 100%).
-The device can also Charging time: be charged by connecting it to the PC, the device must be turned off, the charging time depends on the output current from the PC and may be more than 12 hours.
+Charging time: 5 hours to charge from 0% to 90% (6 hours for 100%).
+The device can also be charged by connecting it to the PC, the device must be turned off, the charging time depends on the output current from the PC and may be more than 12 hours.

-12 hours of non-stop operation (excluding printing).
-Instrument working time:
+Instrument working time: 12 hours of non-stop operation.